ibm-cloud-docs/databases-for-mongodb/connecting-ibmcloud-app.md

 ### Binding your deployment

-**Public Endpoints** - If you are using the default public service endpoint to connect to your deployment, you can run the `cluster-service-bind` command with your cluster name, the resource group and your deployment name.
+**Public Endpoints** - If you are using the default public service endpoint to connect to your deployment, you can run the `cluster-service-bind` command with your cluster name, the resource group, and your deployment name.
 ```shell
 ibmcloud ks cluster-service-bind <your_cluster_name> <resource_group> <your_database_deployment>
 ```
 OR
-**Private Endpoints** - If you want to use a private endpoint (if one is enabled on your deployment), then first you need to create a service key for your database so Kubernetes can use it when binding to the database.
+**Private Endpoints** - If you want to use a private endpoint (if one is enabled on your deployment), then first you need to create a service key for your database.
+Kubernetes uses it when binding to the database.
 ```
 ibmcloud resource service-key-create <your-private-key> Administrator --instance-name <your_database_deployment> --service-endpoint private
 ```